dmelvy/countdown-to-space/README.md

 ## Code Snippet

-During my project, I ran into the problem of having too many results for "SpaceX past missions" which the API did not allow for easy pagination.
+During this project, I ran into the problem of having too many results for "SpaceX past missions" which the API did not allow for easy pagination.
 Since I wanted to optimize my project for mobile, I needed a user-friendly solution that worked for smaller devices.

 Besides splicing the results, below is the code that I learned to implement for a mobile gallery view.